-For information on transmission operation after the battery has been disconnected see "Shift strategy" in the driving section.
+For information on transmission operation after the battery has been disconnected, refer to Shift strategy in the Driving chapter.

 Because your vehicle's engine is also electronically controlled by a computer, some control conditions are maintained by power from the battery.
 When the battery is disconnected or a new battery is installed, the engine must relearn its idle and fuel trim strategy for optimum driveability and performance.
 To begin this process: